andrewoma/dexx/README.md

 Unfortunately, the `java.util` collection interfaces are not compatible with persistent collections as modifications such as `add()` must return a new collection instance, leaving the original untouched.

-However, all collections can viewed as an immutable form of their `java.util` equivalent by using the the `as...()` methods.
+However, all collections can be viewed as an immutable form of their `java.util` equivalent by using the the `as...()` methods.
 ```kotlin
 val javaSet = Sets.of(1, 2, 3).asSet() // Now a java.util.Set